cloudfoundry-attic/mega-ci/README.md

-# Mega-Ci
+# MEGA CI

-This repo contains all public scripts and templates used to configure AWS and Deploy Concourse CI, Bosh, CloudFoundry, or any combination thereof.
+This repo contains all public scripts and templates used to configure AWS and Deploy Concourse CI, BOSH, Cloud Foundry, or any combination thereof.
 It should be used in concert with a private repo that contains all necessary secret information for your planned deployment as described below.